 Whether you buy a Dyson or Shark, every vacuum brand generally has an online portal.
 If your vacuum did not come with a manual or you lost it, seek out the brand’s online presence.
 Manuals are often listed online, as well as repair services, such as Shark repair.
 Customer service options may also be offered, such as a phone number, email form and more.
 If vacuum assembly is difficult or you need additional parts, info, etc., always contact the manufacturer directly.

 Assembling or reassembling a vacuum cleaner is simple when you clean it properly and remove any obstructions.
 If assembly proves difficult, most manufacturers, such as Dyson, offer a convenient online portal for information, customer service and much more.
-If you assemble your vacuum and it isn’t working properly, contact your manufacturer’s repair center to further diagnosis or assistance.
+If you assemble your vacuum and it isn’t working properly, contact your manufacturer’s repair center for further diagnosis or visit our stores if you are in Layton or see our other areas around Utah.